 Another view of proteins and amino-acids.

-It should be mentioned, that the amounts of the various amino-acids are not equal.
+It should be mentioned, that the amount of the various amino-acids is not equal.

-On average it is 2-3 grams of each, but some are more abundant and some are rare, and even half gram could be enough.
+On average it is 2 to 3 grams of each, but some are more abundant and some are rare and even half a gram could be enough.

-To make sure I do have enough of each, even the rare ones, I take some amino-acids food supplements:
+To make sure I do have enough of each, even the rare ones, I take some amino-acid food supplements:

-L-arginine, L-lysine L-carnitine and BCAA comprising of three Branched Chain Amino Acids (leucine, isoleucine and valine).
+L-arginine, L-lysine L-carnitine and the three BCAA branched-chain Amino Acids (leucine, isoleucine and valine).

-To summarize; it requires some attention to provide all we need, but on the other hand, our body is quite "tolerant" and even if it doesn't get everything, it still can perform quite well
+To summarize; it requires some effort to make sure that we are provided with all that we need, but on the other hand, our body is quite "tolerant" and even if it doesn't get everything, it can still perform quite well.

+Chapter 16

-Chapter 16, Fueling the body during and after the workout.
+Fueling the Body During and After the Workout

-In a sport activity we burn from 5 to 10 calories per minute, depending on the time of activity and its intensity.
+In a sport activity we burn from 5 to 10 calories per minute, depending on the length of the activity and its intensity.

-Obviously, we do have significant reserves, but for activities longer than an hour it is common to “re-fuel” the body.
+Obviously, we have significant reserves, but for activities that last longer than an hour it is necessary to “re-fuel” the body.

-My formula is to supply some sugars every half hour.
+My rule of thumb is to supply myself with some sugar every half hour.

-I use dates (50 calories) and GU gel (100 calories) interchangeably.
-I.e. after half hour I take a gel, then after another half hour a date etc.
+I use dates (50 calories) and GU energy gel (100 calories) interchangeably.
+I.e. after the first half hour I take a gel, then after another half hour a date, etc.

-After the activity I usually eat a “crackers sandwich” with peanut butter, or a Nature Valley protein bar (both around 10 grams of proteins).
-And a few olives😊
+Following the activity I usually eat a peanut butter cracker sandwich, or a Nature Valley protein bar (both contain about 10 grams of protein).
+And several olives.

-Thus, my daily 2,000 calories diet increases on workout days to 2,200 up to 2,500, depending on the type of activity and proportionally to its length and intensity.
+Thus, my daily 2,000 calories diet increases on workout days to 2,200 up to 2,500, depending on the type of activity and in proportion to its length and intensity.

-I aim at having the BAL meal inside the “two-hours-window”, counting from the ending of the activity.
+I aim at having the BAL meal inside a “two-hour-window,” counting from the end of the activity.

-Practically it is always 1.5 – 2 hours after, given the after-workout starching, driving home and the preparations.
+Practically it is always after one and a half to two hours, given the after-workout starching, driving home and the meal preparations.

 Summary

-Initially some thought has to be devoted to this sport-oriented nutrition, but soon it becomes a habit, and our “second nature”.
+Initially some thought has to be devoted to this sport-oriented nutrition, but soon it will become a habit, and become “second nature” to you.

-Actually, these guidelines and understanding of the body’s needs is good and applicable for maintaining health with or without sport activities.
+Actually, these guidelines and an understanding of the body’s needs is good and applicable for maintaining one’s health whether or not you are involved in sport activities.

+Chapter 17

-Chapter 17, An unexpected twist in the plot
+An Unexpected Twist in the Plot

-Since my colorectal cancer 18 years ago, once a year I take standard blood test + two markers, which can indicate a possibility of a recurrence.
+Since my colorectal cancer 18 years ago, once a year I take a standard blood test with two markers that can indicate the possibility of a recurrence.

-During the 18 years it was always smooth, no issues.
+During the last 18 years the blood test has always gone smoothly with no issues.

-Also, this time, it looked as usual.
-But in a second sight, the markers…
+Also, this time, it looked the same.
+But with a second look, the markers…

-Yes, both markers raised sharply; CA 19-9 from 14 to 38, a raise of 150% and leaving only a 5% probability that there is no relapse.
+Yes, both markers had risen sharply; CA 19-9 from 14 to 38, an increase of 150 percent, leaving only a 5 percent probability that there was no relapse.

-CEA raised from 3.3 to 6, a raise of 80%, leaving less than 5%, that I have no cancer.
+CEA had risen from 3.3 to 6, an increase of 80 percent, leaving less than a 5 percent chance that I was still free of cancer.

-Combining both, it left less than1% probability that the cancer hasn't come back!
+Combining both, it left less than a 1 percent probability that the cancer hadn’t come back!

-I took several consultations.
-We agreed, to repeat the tests in a few weeks and in the meantime continue as usually and enjoy life.
+I consulted with several specialists.
+They all agreed that I should repeat the tests in a few weeks and in the meantime continue my life as usual and to enjoy myself.

-At least I got these few weeks
+At least I was being given a few weeks.

-But it didn't make sense: I was very active physically, felt perfect, the nutrition was very healthy, what could go wrong?!
+But it didn't make sense: I was physically very active, felt perfect, had healthy nutrition, what could have gone wrong?!